History of the Cross Border Xpress: 2014–2016: Cross Border Xpress (CBX) Construction/Opening/Official Ceremony/Awards

 Construction began at the Tijuana airport in October 2013 and work on the U.S. side began in June 2014.
 The project had an initial estimated cost of $78 million US dollars and a final completion cost of $120 million US dollars, funded by Mexican and U.S. private investors and Grupo Aeroportuario del Pacífico.
 Building E of Tijuana's Terminal 1 was retrofitted to support the new bridge structure on the Mexican side.
 During the construction phase, a temporary border waiver between the U.S. and Mexico had to be issued by mutual legislation to allow U.S. construction cranes and U.S. fabricated steel bridge structural sections to cross the U.S.-Mexico boundary and be set over the six-lane Mexico Federal Highway 2.Construction work began on the Tijuana cross-border passenger terminal in June 2014.

 The main contractor for the terminal was Turner Construction Company.
-Turner Construction has an extensive background in airport development and in 2009 was selected to serve as the design builder for the expansion of Terminal 2 at the San Diego International Airport in San Diego, California.
+Turner Construction has an extensive background in airport development and in 2009 was selected to serve as the design builder for the expansion of Terminal 2 at San Diego International Airport in San Diego, California.
 The civil engineer was Latitude 33 Planning and Engineering.
 Structural engineers were Hope Amundson Structural Engineers and Kleinfelder.
 The electrical subcontractor was Bergelectric.
 The mechanical and plumbing subcontractor was Industrial Commercial Systems.
 The site work and management subcontractor was Hazard Construction Company.
 Stantec Incorporated based in Alberta, Canada, was selected as the prime architect and facility designer with the late Ricardo Legorreta of Legorreta+Legorreta as the associate architect.

 The Tijuana cross-border terminal was renamed the Cross Border Xpress (CBX) and opened to passenger service on December 9, 2015.
 The official opening ceremony took place on April 7, 2016.
-Those attending included Congresswoman Susan Davis, Mexico's Minister of Communications and Transportation Gerardo Ruiz Esparza, and both the Mayors of Tijuana and San Diego.
-Not invited nor acknowledged was Ralph Nieders who initiated the project in 1989 and the land negotiations in 2006; Gilberto Valenzuela Ezquerro, Mexico's former Minister of Public Works (Secretaria de Obras Publicas) who first proposed building the world's first bi-national airport between Tijuana and San Diego in 1965 and whose personal intervention with the Ministry of Communications and Transportation (SCT) revived the cross-border terminal project in 1996; and Rodolfo Ramos Ortiz, founder of Aerounión and Aerocharter de México, S.A. de C.V. who saw Tijuana's potential as a Pacific gateway and discussed the need for a cross-border terminal with Freddie Laker in 1986.
+Those attending included Congressmember Susan Davis (D - San Diego), Mexico's Minister of Communications and Transportation Gerardo Ruiz Esparza, and both the Mayors of Tijuana and San Diego.
+Not invited nor acknowledged was Ralph Nieders, who initiated the project in 1989 and the land negotiations in 2006; Gilberto Valenzuela Ezquerro, Mexico's former Minister of Public Works (Secretaria de Obras Publicas) who first proposed building the world's first bi-national airport between Tijuana and San Diego in 1965 and whose personal intervention with the Ministry of Communications and Transportation (SCT) revived the cross-border terminal project in 1996; and Rodolfo Ramos Ortiz, founder of Aerounión and Aerocharter de México, S.A. de C.V. who saw Tijuana's potential as a Pacific gateway and discussed the need for a cross-border terminal with Freddie Laker in 1986.

-For its design and innovation in the category of Airport and Ports, in April 2016 Engineering News-Report (ENR) gave the Otay-Tijuana Cross Border Xpress (CBX) its Global Award For Merit. and in September 2016, awarded CBX the Airports/Transit Best Project in California.
+For its design and innovation in the category of Airport and Ports, in April 2016 Engineering News-Report (ENR) gave the Cross Border Xpress its Global Award For Merit. and in September 2016, awarded CBX the Airports/Transit Best Project in California.